guythetechie/functional-csharp/README.md

 ```

 #### `T IfNoneThrow(Func<Exception> getException)`
-Throws an exception when the option is None.
-The exception is only created if needed.
+Returns the option value or throws an exception if None.

 ```csharp
 Option<DatabaseConnection> connection = EstablishConnection();